c-blake/nio/db-bench.md

 to update hash tables will almost never be needed/contended.
 This may be a pretty unrepresentative situation.

+Another aspect of the numbers on the linked web page is that an E5-2630 v4 CPU has 25 MB of L3 cache - enough to perhaps just hold all 3 of the string hash tables needed for parsing.
+My test i7-6700k test system has only 8MB of cache.
+Better measurement science would pick fully in and fully out of L3 cache entropy scales on a variety of CPUs to eliminate a 10x latency hit on a slow part of the parsing, but then this benchmark is not supposed to be "about parsing", either.

 To speed up the situation more generally, you must shard the *whole calculation* and merge the small (by presumption) final answers.
 This, however, fixes the amount of parallelism in your parsed data repository making it not scale up to